Full question:

 Answer:

-You have rights under California law regarding apartments and mold.
-Here are some things to consider.
+You have rights under California law regarding mold in apartments.
+Here are some important points to consider:

-5. When you move document money you spend.
-Notify landlord you are moving due to the mold and that apartment is not habitable.
+- Inform your landlord that you are moving due to the mold problem and that the apartment is not habitable.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.